-A grave in a cemetery is used to bury either a coffin or casket of cremated remains.
+A grave (or lair) in a cemetery is used to bury either a coffin or casket of cremated remains.
 The ground itself does not become the property of the grave holder, this remains with the council.
 A certificate of exclusive right of burial is issued by us, this important document must be shown to us at each opening of the grave.
 This right can be passed by succession to others on the death of the grave holder.

 An unused grave can be returned to the council, the original grave certificate must be returned.
 We will return the original fee paid for the grave less 10% for administrative costs.

 You can use our cemetery enquiry form if you would like to ask about maintenance at a cemetery, or any other general cemetery enquiries.